ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 Try running QEMU with this bare-bones command:

 ```
-qemu-system-aarch64 \
+qemu-system-x86_64 \
-    -machine virt,accel=hvf \
+    -machine q35,accel=kvm \
     -cpu host
 ```

-* `-machine virt` specifies a type of a machine - we have no interest in emulating a specific hardware so we just use the special type `virt`
+* `-machine q35` specifies the type of a machine - we have no interest in emulating a specific hardware, so we just use whatever generic machine `qemu` supports (you can list available machines with `qemu-system-x86_64 -machine help`)
-* the `accel=hvf` part is the important one: it enables hardware acceleration using macOS Hypervisor Framework
+* the `accel=kvm` part is the important one: it enables hardware acceleration using KVM
 * `-cpu host` specifies that the guest machine will see exactly the same CPU model as the host machine (required for acceleration)

 Note that we haven't specified any drives yet, and as a result, there's no operating system to boot.